compose-x/ecs_composex/ecs_composex/sqs/README.rst

 .. note::

-    This is volountarily not using the *configs* keyword not to confuse with Docker Compose *configs*
+    This is voluntarily not using the *configs* keyword not to confuse with Docker Compose *configs*

 Services